-GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes 2) Modified EOCs: (EOC.01, EOC.02 & EOC.05).
-3) Added new EOCs: (EOC.03: The chemotherapy preparation area is designed and equipped to meet the professional guidelines of safe compounding of high-risk medications, including appropriate ventilation and adherence to aseptic techniques).
-(EOC.04: Patients and/or their families are educated on the treatment plan).
+GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes 5) Modified EOCs: (EOC.01, EOC.02 &amp; EOC.05).
+6) Added new EOCs: (EOC.03 The chemotherapy preparation area is designed and equipped to meet the professional guidelines of safe compounding of high-risk medications, including appropriate ventilation and adherence to aseptic techniques).
+(EOC.04 Patients and/or their families are educated on the treatment plan).
 CSS.08 KW: Radiotherapy New standard.
-CSS.09 KW: Childbirth ICD.24 KW: Safe childbirth process Modified standard statement to be: (Childbirth services are provided according to clinical guidelines).
-Modified EOCs: (EOC.01 The hospital has a childbirth care program addresses all the elements mentioned in the intent from a) through f).
+CSS.09 KW: Childbirth ICD.24 KW: Safe childbirth process 6) Modified standard statement to be: (Childbirth services are provided according to clinical guidelines).
+7) Modified EOCs: (EOC.01 The hospital has a childbirth care program addresses all the elements mentioned in the intent from a) through f).
 (EOC.05 Assessment, reassessment, plan of care, CTG (cardiotocography), Partogram, pain management, and delivery summary are documented in the patient medical record).
-Added new EOCs: (EOC.02: The healthcare professionals involved in the childbirth are competent in handling the program).
+8) Added new EOCs: (EOC.02: The healthcare professionals involved in the childbirth are competent in handling the program).
 (EOC.03: Pain in women during labor is managed according to pain management protocol).
 CSS.10 KW: Rehabilitation.
 ICD.22 KW: patient's functional needs New standard.
-CSS.11 KW: Psychiatric disorders ICD.27 KW: Psychiatric patients Modified standard statement: (Care for patients who are suffering from mental illness is provided according to applicable laws and regulations).
+CSS.11 KW: Psychiatric disorders ICD.27 KW: Psychiatric patients 4) Modified standard statement : (Care for patients who are suffering from mental illness is provided according to applicable laws and regulations).

-GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes 2) Modified EOCs: (EOC.01: The hospital has a clinical care program for mental health that addresses all the elements mentioned in the intent from a) through n).
+GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes Standards 2025 CSS.12 KW: Restraint and seclusion CSS.13 KW: Drug abuse Standards 2021 ICD.28 KW: Restraint and seclusion ICD.29 KW: victims of drug abuse and addiction 5) Modified EOCs: (EOC.01: The hospital has a clinical care program for mental health that addresses all the elements mentioned in the intent from a) through n).
 (EOC.03: Mental health patients are assessed and managed according to clinical guidelines/protocols).
-3) Rephrase EOC: (EOC.04: Psychiatric assessment and care plans for outpatients and inpatients are documented in patient medical record).
-CSS.12 KW: Restraint and seclusion ICD.28 KW: Restraint and seclusion Modified standard statement to be: (Restraint and seclusion are used according to defined criteria, laws, and regulations and in a manner that respect patient's rights).
-Modified EOC: (EOC.04).
-CSS.13 KW: Drug abuse KW: victims of drug abuse and addiction Modified standard statement: (Care for patients who are suffering from substance use disorders is provided according to applicable laws and regulations).
-Modified EOCs: (EOC.01: The hospital has a clinical care program that addresses all the elements mentioned in the intent from a) through i).
+6) Rephrase EOC: (EOC.04: Psychiatric assessment and care plans for outpatients and inpatients are documented in patient medical record).
+4) Modified standard statement to be: (Restraint and seclusion are used according to defined criteria, laws, and regulations and in a manner that respect patient's rights).
+5) Modified standard statement: (Care for patients who are suffering from substance use disorders is provided according to applicable laws and regulations).
+2) Modified EOC: (EOC.01: The hospital has a clinical care program that addresses all the elements mentioned in the intent from a) through i).
 (EOC.04: Assessment, plan of care, and monitoring of progress are documented in the patient's medical record).
-Rephrasing of EOC: (EOC.03) CSS.14 KW: Organ/Tissue transplantation ADD.08 KW: Organ/Tissue donation choice ADD.09 KW: Organ and Tissue Transplantation services Updated standard (CSS.15) by merging two standards (ADD.08 & ADD.09) in Hospital edition 2021.
+3) Rephrasing of EOC: (EOC.03) CSS.14 KW: Organ/Tissue transplantation ADD.08 KW: Organ/Tissue donation choice ADD.09 KW: Organ and Tissue Transplantation services Updated standard (CSS.15) by merging two standards (ADD.08 &amp; ADD.09) in Hospital edition 2021.